gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 pip install tkinterdnd2
 ```

-### "Failed to connect to Gofile"
+### "Failed to connect to Gofile" or "Failed to connect to Buzzheavier"
-Check your `config.json` file and ensure API token is valid.
+Check your `config.json` file and ensure all API credentials are valid.
+The app will still work if at least one host connects successfully.

 ### "Could not parse APK filename"
 Ensure your APK follows the naming convention: